exakat/exakat/docs/Rules.rst

 'Make your classes always final, if they implement an interface, and no other public methods are defined'.

-When a class should be final, as explained by Ocramiux (Marco Pivetti).
+When a class should be final, as explained by Ocramiux (Marco Pivetta).

 Full article : `When to declare classes final <http://ocramius.github.io/blog/when-to-declare-classes-final/>`_.